ordinarylabs/bicycle/README.md

 [![license](https://img.shields.io/github/license/ordinarylabs/bicycle.svg)](https://github.com/ordinarylabs/bicycle/blob/main/LICENSE)
 [![dependency status](https://deps.rs/repo/github/ordinarylabs/bicycle/status.svg)](https://deps.rs/repo/github/ordinarylabs/bicycle)

 Bicycle is a framework for defining database schemas with protobuf such that access patterns are generated as code and compiled into the database server itself.
-The goal is to reduce bandwidth and the overhead of query/response parsing at run time by using a binary serialization format and empowering the compiler do query planning ahead of time.
+The goal is to reduce the overhead of query/response parsing at run time by using a binary serialization format and empowering the compiler do query planning ahead of time.

 ## Why the name?